ligolang/contract-catalogue/README.md

     Single Asset Token where a different amount of single token can belong to multiple addresses at a time (1:n)
-  - [Multiple Assets](./lib/fa2/asset/multi_asset.impl.mligo): This is an implementation of Multi Asset Token where there are many tokens (available in different amounts) and they can belong to multiple addresses (m:n)
+  - [Multiple Assets](./lib/fa2/asset/multi_asset.impl.mligo): This is an implementation of Multi Asset Token where there are several token ids (available in different amounts) and they can belong to multiple addresses (m:n)

 ## Use the implementation directly